nsg/ansible-syntax/index.md

 Notice that I have defined a name for the entire play, and the task.
 This makes it easier to understand the playbook without the need for a comment.
 The output from the plays execution is of course also easier to understand.

 If you know a little about YAML you know that `foo: bar` will be parsed as `str(bar)` while `foo: 1.2` will result in a `float(1.2)`.
 If you really like 1.2 to be a string the right thing to do is to use quotes.
-Y, N, No, False, false and so on will be parsed as boolean and that `foo: bar:baz` will be invalid syntax (needs to be quoted).
+Y, N, No, False, false and so on will be parsed as boolean value.

 People like to omit the quotes mostly to write nice code like this: